thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_7.md

 >Sincerely,
 >Miss Caroline Freund

 Oh let's have some fun here.
 Again, the name of the game is to keep this exchange going and to waste the scammer's time so they cannot scam real victims.
-If he is in danger, we obviously need codenames and disguises.
+If they are in danger, we obviously need codenames and disguises.

 **PROMPT:**